 Runner-up: Credit One Bank® Unsecured Visa® for Rebuilding Credit

-If your heart is set on a cash back credit card, and your credit score is too low to get approved for the Discover it Secured, the Credit One Bank® Unsecured Visa® for Rebuilding Credit is another option.
+If you’re focused on rebuilding credit as one of your 2019 resolutions and your heart is set on a cash back credit card — only if your credit score is too low to get approved for the Discover it Secured — the Credit One Bank® Unsecured Visa® for Rebuilding Credit is another option.
 With this card, you will earn 1% cash back on “eligible” gas and grocery purchases.
 However, this card comes with an annual fee anywhere between $0 and $99 depending on your credit score.
 In sum, the Credit One Bank® Unsecured Visa® for Rebuilding Credit is a rewards card for bad credit, but not one that we would strongly recommend.

 Need to do more rewards research?